 Although many people believe that an iPhone or iPad is more secure than an Android device, it’s still possible for an Apple device to get a virus, which could slow your phone’s overall performance, use more data, and put your personal information in jeopardy.

-Although App Store apps are subject to Apple’s high security standards, your iPhone is capable of getting a virus from sources such as a third-party app or a suspicious email or link.
+Although App Store apps are subject to Apple’s high security standards, your iPhone is capable of getting a virus from sources such as third-party app stores or a suspicious email or link.
 If you think your phone may be infected with a virus, there are simple ways to remedy the issue and get your iPhone back up and running.

 How to protect your iPhone from malware